wbrozonowicz/wbrozonowicz.github.io/_posts/2022-10-17-js-about-this.md

 Results in console:

+- run function showMyName of object1:
+- class 1
+- run function showMyName of object2:
+- class 2
-run function showMyName of object1: class 1 run function showMyName of object2: class 2 binding to object 1 run function showMyName of object2 after binding to object1: class 1 rating set for class 2 = 4
+- binding to object 1
+- run function showMyName of object2 after binding to object1:
+- class 1
+- rating set for class 2 = 4
-call for object1
+- call for object1
-rating set for class 1 = 5
+- rating set for class 1 = 5
-rating set for class 2 = 6
+ -rating set for class 2 = 6
-apply for object1
+ -apply for object1
-rating set for class 1 = 7
+ -rating set for class 1 = 7
-rating set for class 2 = 9
+ -rating set for class 2 = 9
-binding setMyRating to object1 rating set for class 1 = 55
+- binding setMyRating to object1
+- rating set for class 1 = 55
-rating set for class 1 = 15
+- rating set for class 1 = 15
-rating set for class 1 = 7
+- rating set for class 1 = 7